Juan Manuel Azconzábal: Career

-Azconzábal made his debut with Estudiantes de La Plata in 1994, and played for the club until 2002.
-That year, Azconzábal moved to Mexico to play for Tecos. he returned to Argentina in 2003 to play for Chacarita Juniors.
-Azconzábal then played for Universitario in Peru and Emelec in Ecuador before returning to Argentina to play for> Banfield.
+Born in Junín, Buenos Aires, Azconzábal made his debut with Estudiantes de La Plata in 1994, and played for the club until 2002.
+That year, Azconzábal moved to Mexico to play for Tecos.
+He returned to Argentina in 2003 to play for Chacarita Juniors.
+Azconzábal then played for Universitario in Peru and Emelec in Ecuador before returning to Argentina to play for Banfield.
 In 2006, he moved to Colombia to play for Independiente Medellín but returned once again to Argentina later that year to sign for Rosario Central.
 After a short stint in the Canary Islands with Las Palmas, he signed for Club Atlético Tucumán.

 After his retirement, Azconzábal was signed by Estudiantes as manager of football operations.
 Upon the resignation of Miguel Angel Russo on 7 November 2011, Azconzábal was named caretaker coach, and after a string of good results he was appointed as coach for the 2012 Clausura tournament.

 Azconzábal's nickname is "el vasco" (the Basque), as his surname is of Basque origin.